0Sujal/Data-Science-Assignment-eCommerce-Transactions-Dataset-Zepto/README.md

 ## 📥 **Data Source**

-The dataset used in this project is sourced from **Zepto**, provided as part of the assignment.
+The dataset used in this project is sourced from **Zeotap**, provided as part of the assignment.

 ## 📜 **License**